“The use of my app is completely safe. It certainly falls into the lowest risk category.”– MDR probably sees it differently.

 The rule 11 of the MDR

 For medical software, Rule 11 is decisive in most cases.
-Here, a distinction is made between software that provides information for therapy and diagnostic decisions and that which monitors physiological processes.
+Here, a distinction is made between software that provides information for therapeutic and diagnostic decisions and software that monitors physiological processes.

 Of course, an app can have multiple purposes.